What is emergency contraception?

 After a copper IUD has been put in, you may have a few weeks of irregular bleeding between periods.
 After this time, your periods may be heavier and more painful.
 As it does not contain hormones, there are no hormonal side effects from using the copper IUD.

 Emergency contraceptive pills can change the amount of bleeding for your next period.
 They may also make your period late or earlier, or it may come as you normally expect.
-If your period is more than seven days late or lighter than usual, take a pregnancy test as soon as you can.
+If your period is more than seven days late, lighter than usual or unusual in any other way, take a pregnancy test as soon as you can.

 Other possible effects for a small number of users can include: